 Issues

-Does President Aquino have the power to prohibit the Marcoses from returning to the Philippines?
+- Does the President of the Philippines have the constitutional power to prohibit the return of former President Marcos and his family to the Philippines?

 Ruling